helidon-io/helidon/messaging/README.md

 A dead-letter target must use the source payload type.
 Its local receivers must accept `DeadLetterMessage<T>` or a compatible `Message<T>` envelope, and dead-letter routes cannot form cycles.
 These constraints are validated before the messaging graph starts.

+Portable dead-letter headers contain the source channel and attempt count.
+Failure type and message are stored in the dead-letter envelope's `localMetadata()` under `FAILURE_TYPE_METADATA` and `FAILURE_MESSAGE_METADATA`; the convenience accessors `failureType()` and `failureMessage()` read those values.
+The original message's other local metadata is retained, but a connector never maps local metadata to the wire.
+Failure diagnostics may expose sensitive implementation details or unbounded exception text.
+To publish them, a local dead-letter consumer must create a new message with explicitly redacted and bounded application headers.

 The policy belongs to the incoming channel and retained delivery, not only to the annotated method call.
 It covers sibling receivers and downstream outputs reached by that delivery.
 If several receivers on one channel declare a